 HPE 202 - Community/Public Health and Health Promotion (3)

 Students investigate public health and health promotion and their impacts on individual and community health.
 Focus is on health care systems; technology use; and professional philosophies, responsibilities and opportunities.
+This is a Writing in the Discipline (WID) course.

 Offered: Fall, Spring.